McMasterBing/Usergrid-jQuery-Example/README.md

 	var org = 'apigee'; //<== your organizaiton var app = 'sandbox';//<== your application

-And put in your account information, so that when you run the app it will connect to the correct account.
+And put in your account information, so that when you run the code it will connect to the correct account.

-The main functions are **get**, **post**, **put**, and **deleteF** (delete is a keyword).
-All of these functions take their input and call the **apiRequest** method.
+The main functions are **_get**, **_post**, **_put**, and **_delete**.
+All of these functions pull their input from the form, and then call the **apiRequest** method.
 The **apiRequest** method is what actually makes a call to the server.

 **Note:** this example uses the "Sandbox" application that comes with your new account.
-It does not use authentication tokens, although it could be easily extended to do so as the code to add the token to the header is in the apiRequest method.
+The Sandbox app does not require authentication tokens and this jQuery example doesn't use them.
+However, it could be easily extended to do so because the code to add the token to the header is in the apiRequest method.

 ##The App
-The app supports all 4 types of calls (GET, POST, PUT, and DELETE).
-Select the method you want to run,
+The app supports all 4 call types (GET, POST, PUT, and DELETE).
+Select the method you want to run by pressing one of the 4 buttons.

+###GET
+To test this method, enter the path of the endpoint you wish to retrieve.
+For example, to get all users, enter:

+	/users

+To get a specific user, enter:

+	/users/username

+Often, you may want to append query parameters to the end of the URL for things like searching.
+Simply append those to the "path" variable like so:

+	/users?ql=select * where username = 'fred*'

+Which, after you press the run query button, will be translated into a url encoded string prior to being sent to the API, and will look like this:

+	/users%3Fql%3Dselect%20*%20where%20username%20%3D%20'fred*'

+This happens in the **apiRequest** method, when the ajax request is being prepared:

+	url: apiUrl + encodeURIComponent(path),

+###POST
+The POST method takes both a path and a request body (in Json).
+For example, to create a new user, enter the path:

+	/users

+and a request body that contains at least a username:

+	{"username":"fred"}

+The above combination will create a new user with a username of fred.

+###PUT
+The PUT screen works the same as POST - enter a path and request body.
+For example, to update the user "fred", enter a path like this:

+	/users/fred

+and a request body like:

+	{"othervalue":"12345"}

+This will update / add a key called "othervalue" with a value of "12345" to the entity.

+###DELETE
+Surprisingly, DELETE is most like a GET in that it only takes a path, and no request body.
+Simply specify the path to the entity you want to delete:

+	/users/fred

+This will delete the user entity with the username of "fred".

+##Under the hood
+The code in this example is all standard Javascript and jQuery.
+The most interesting part will likely be the section of code that actually makes the calls to the API.

+As mentioned above, all calls are eventually routed to a function called **apiRequest**.
+This method does 3 things.
+First, it prepares the ajax options:

+	var ajaxOptions = {
+      type: method.toUpperCase(),
+      url: apiUrl + encodeURIComponent(path),
+      success: success,
+      error: error,
+      data: data || {},
+      contentType: "application/json; charset=utf-8",
+      dataType: "json"
+    }

+Second, it appends an oauth token if one is available.
+These lines are not currently used as this example never uses a token.
+But, we have included them here to show you how you would add the token if your app uses one:

+   	ajaxOptions.beforeSend = function(xhr) {
+		if (accessToken) { xhr.setRequestHeader("Authorization", "Bearer " + session.accessToken) }
+	}

+Finally, the third thing it does is actually make the ajax call via jQuery:

+    $.ajax(ajaxOptions);

 ##Known issues
 This code (the jQuery ajax function) will not fully work with Internet Explorer < version 10.
 In version 10, Microsoft finally implemented XMLHttpRequest which makes all the magic possible.